 The pressurized hot-water boat wash station at Lake Iroquois has been designated by the state as an Approved Aquatic Nuisance Species Inspection Station, and all greeters have been trained in all duties by the Vermont Department of Environmental Conservation.
 This is just one more step the LIA is taking to improve lake water quality.

 Greeters are hired each spring for the summer season.
 Ads are usually posted in March.
 Follow us on Facebook or check here at that time for the ad.
 We also welcome people who would like to be trained to identify invasive species and would like to participate in the greeter program on a voluntary basis.
-If interested, email us at LakeIroquoisAssociation@. gmail.com
+If interested, email us at info@. lakeiroquois.org

-The Lake Iroquois Association Greeter Program is overseen by the LIA Board of Directors and managed by Jim Johnson.
+The Lake Iroquois Association Greeter Program is overseen by the LIA Board of Directors and supervised by the Greeter Manager.
 The program is funded by Lake Iroquois Association members and donors and by an Aquatic Nuisance Control Grant from the Vermont Department of Environmental Conservation.
-In addition, the Greeter Program receives in-kind staff support from the Town of Williston and the Town of Hinesburg Fire Department gives in-kind support by providing clean water for boat washing.
+In addition, the Greeter Program receives in-kind staff support from the Town of Williston.
+The Town of Hinesburg Fire Department gives in-kind support by providing clean water for boat washing.

 The Lake Iroquois Association is looking to hire a Manager for our Greeter Program.
 This is a part time job of 10-15 hours per week at $20/hour, starting in March 2021 and going through September 2021 with the opportunity to include in subsequent seasons.

 From Memorial Day to Labor Day, greeters inspect and wash boats to keep the lake free of invasive species for the benefit of all.